5 Things To Do With Your Extra ‘Magic: The Gathering’ Cards [Opinion]

 Build decks with your extra Magic: The Gathering cards and teach all of your friends.
 Let’s face it, Magic: The Gathering is the best game, but what’s the point in buying cards if you don’t have anybody to play with?
 Take that extra stack of unused Magic cards, build a few decks, and give them away to your friends.

 Give away extra Magic: The Gathering cards to young players.
 Every card shop has a few younger players.
-Let’s face it: Magic: The Gathering is an expensive hobby.
-Chances are that seven-year-old in your card shop isn’t buying booster boxes of the latest set.
+Let’s face it, Magic: The Gathering is an expensive hobby.
+Chances are that 7-year-old in your card shop isn’t buying booster boxes of the latest set.
 Do a solid and give that box of cards collecting dust in your closet or bookcase to them.
 It’ll be like Christmas in July.

 Make clothing with your extra Magic: The Gathering cards.
 If you’ve gone to a gaming convention such as PAX, then there’s a good chance that you’ve seen someone wearing a dress, suit, or armor made from Magic: The Gathering cards.
 We recommend starting with a hat first.
 If you’re adventurous enough to make clothing, we recommend still wearing real underwear.
 Clothing made from Magic: The Gathering cards isn’t exactly the most comfortable thing to wear, but it’ll impress your friends.

 Wallpaper your room with extra Magic: The Gathering cards.
 There’s plenty of amazing art, even on bad common cards.
 Why not decorate your room’s boring white wall with them?
-You can also affix Magic: The Gathering cards to your floor with an apoxy.
+You can also affix Magic: The Gathering cards to your floor with an epoxy.
 It’s a nice finishing touch to a gaming room or an unfinished basement man-cave.

 Throw your extra Magic: The Gathering cards in the recycling bin.
 If none of the above options are appealing to you, then please consider recycling your Magic: The Gathering cards.
 At least it’ll be better than just throwing them away.